er-arcadio/technical_skills_curriculum/Trees/Lesson_ReadMe.md

 ### Goal & Sequence

-The goals is to use visuals and dictionaries to conceptualize Trees.
-The second half of the lesson can be skipped, but is encouraged if your students need more help with object oriented programming.
+The goal is to use visuals and dictionaries to conceptualize Tree data structures.

 The concept of a node having 2 or more children nodes is defining of a tree structure, but this lesson is limited to 1-2 children nodes for simplicity.
 In the lab, the idea of using more than 2 children nodes is explored.